 Preparing for your appointment

 Although alcohol intolerance usually isn't a serious issue, you may want to discuss it with your doctor at your next appointment.
-Because appointments can be brief, and because there's often a lot of ground to cover, it's a good idea to prepare ahead of time.
+Because appointments can be brief, it's a good idea to prepare ahead of time.
 Here's some information to help you get ready for your appointment, and what to expect from your doctor.

 What to expect from your doctor

 Your doctor will try to figure out whether you have an intolerance, or if your symptoms are caused by something else, such as a reaction to other ingredients in alcoholic beverages.
 The following may help determine the cause of your symptoms: